BestTimesToVisit.com Logo

 transport

 Get an SL Access card for public transport.
-You can load it with single tickets, day passes, or even a 72-hour pass, and it works on the metro (Tunnelbana), buses, trams, and even some ferries.
-It's way cheaper than buying single tickets each time, especially if you plan on exploring multiple islands.
+You can load it with single tickets, day passes, or even a 72-hour pass, which is super convenient for exploring.
+It covers the metro (Tunnelbana), buses, trams, and even some ferries, making it your best bet for getting around efficiently.

 money